 - Quick Pressure Release or Natural Release?

 - It doesn’t really matter here.
-If you’re busy as the time goes off you can just let it depressurise naturally otherwise you can start venting right away.
+If you’re busy as the time goes off you can just let it depressurise naturally otherwise you can start venting right away with a quick release.

 Freeze For Later